Please note: to see the Youtube links for some of these books please view this post in a web browser. Thank You!

 Postern of Fate 1974

 I know, but I told you in the first post I liked this book.
-You have to look past the critics, the muddily middle, and some of the strange occurences (Tommy and Tuppence talk about all their old adventures except N or M. Under that foggyness is gold.
+You have to look past the critics, the muddily middle, and some of the strange occurrences (Tommy and Tuppence talk about all their old adventures except N or M (but this is later brought up by a friend).
+Under that foggyness is gold.
 It’s a sort of swan song to Christie’s loves in her younger life.
 There are lots of reminisces by T & T and quite a bit of Victorian childhood fun like rocking horses used for secret hiding places, putting secret codes in old books, finding old birthday books hidden in walls, and riding on an ancient velocipede just like Christie had as a child.
 It is quite a bit of fun and I adore this book with all my Victorian-loving heart!
 I wish it had been written earlier because it truly could have been one of her best books.
 It does suffer because Christie didn’t type it, she was too frail at this point.
 She spoke it into a dictaphone and then it was typed.
 There are lots of moments of clarity, and some confusing bits, but its a bit like having a favorite grandmother telling you a very exciting story about spies, secret agents, hollow rocking horses, secret codes in old books and murders.
 Wouldn’t you listen too?
 My favorite part is Tuppence’s little list of oddities toward the end.
+Take a gander: (my explanations are in parenthesis)

 Poirot’s Early Cases 1974